University of Warwick Boat Club

 The University of Warwick Boat Club is the rowing club of the University of Warwick.
-It club was founded in 1967 and as of 2019 has over a hundred members.
+The club was founded in 1967 and as of 2025 has over 125 members.
 It rows out of a boathouse on a 3.5 km stretch of the River Avon, Warwickshire.
 It caters for all levels of rowers from novices to experienced oarsman.
-The club regularly attends races throughout the United Kingdom, including Pairs Head, Fours Head, Eights Head, BUCS fours and eights, BUCS Regatta, Marlow Regatta and Henley.
+The club regularly attends races throughout the United Kingdom, including Pairs Head, Fours Head, Eights Head, BUCS Head, BUCS Regatta, Marlow Regatta and Henley.

 Notable former members include Oxford University Boat Club member and Boat Race winner Ben Ellison, Olympian Tom Solesbury, and Team GB para-rowing coxswain Oliver James MBE.

 The club was known internationally for the nude wall calendars produced by its members, first as 'Warwick Rowers' later as 'Worldwide Roar'.
 However, the club and the calendar are no longer affiliated.

 Facilities

-The club's facilities include 6 Concept2 ergos, kept in the Boathouse.
-The club's men's 1st VIII rows in a 2011 wing-rigged Hudson Boatworks and the women's 1st VIII rows in a 2015 Filippi Boats.
+The club's facilities include 16 Concept2 ergos, kept at Warwick's Sports Centre.
+The club's men's 1st VIII rows in a 2023 wing-rigged Filippi Boats and their 2nd VIII 2011 wing-rigged Hudson Boatworks and the women's 1st VIII rows in a 2015 Filippi Boats.
 The club owns four further eights, three fours, and numerous small boats.

-The club trains out of a rebuilt boathouse on a 3.5 km stretch of the River Avon south of Warwick Castle.
+The club trains out of a newly rebuilt boathouse on a 3.5 km stretch of the River Avon south of Warwick Castle.